-The EXERTUS[®] CIRCA 40 / 80 / 120 Isotope Projector was designed to be used for Industrial Radiography to determine the internal soundness of materials and structures, without destroying the product's usefulness, thereby assuring the satisfactory performance for which the product was intended.Non-Destructive Testing (NDT) is used in many different spheres of industry, including but not limited to: Oil and Gas, Ship Building, Aviation, Power Generation and General Construction.
-With Industrial Radiography it is possible to detect defects and determine the integrity of steel in the thickness range 5 mm to 30 mm.
+The VOX 100 Isotope Projector was designed to be used for Industrial Radiography to determine the internal soundness of materials and structures, without destroying the product's usefulness, thereby assuring the satisfactory performance for which the product was intended.

+Non-Destructive Testing (NDT) is used in many different spheres of industry, including but not limited to: Oil and Gas, Ship Building, Aviation, Power Generation and General Construction.
+With Industrial Radiography it is possible to detect defects and determine the integrity of steel in the thickness range 30mm to 150mm and aluminum in the thickness range 200mm to 300mm .